“Two weeks. Twoooo weeeeeeks!”

 Farrell on the other hand is uncharismatic, without range of emotion, and quite frankly… boring.
 I’ve seen stone gargoyles statues that could host a daytime talk show with more personality.

 The ‘TOTAL’Y UGLY:

 Everything else.
 Told ya I was itching to say it!
-From the revamped story, to the lackluster evil masterminds, to Collin Farrell himself (I had to do it, sorry ladies) this was a shell of a shell to the original.
-When the 22 year old version of the movie that takes place on Mars is more believable than the state-of-the-art flick that takes place on earth, there are some major issues.
-(A high speed transport tube through the center of the earth?
+From the revamped story, to the lackluster evil masterminds, to Collin Farrell himself (I had to do it, sorry ladies) this was a shell of a shell of the original.
+When the 22-year old version of the movie that takes place on Mars is more believable than the state-of-the-art flick that takes place on earth, there are some major issues.
+(A high-speed transport tube through the center of the earth?
 REALLY?!)
 It made me pine for Johnny Cab.

-The few notable nods to the original with the ‘two weeks’ and 3-boobed ‘social’ worker (played with triple the gusto by Lisa Chandler) scenes were a nice touch, but nothing worth an ovation.
+The few notable nods to the original with the ‘two weeks’ and three-boobed ‘social’ worker (played with triple the gusto by Lisa Chandler) scenes were a nice touch, but nothing worth an ovation.
 This reboot also lacked the gore, partial nudity and utter mayhem that were present during the original (and trademarks of most Verhoeven masterpieces).
-I guess slapping a PG-13 on the remake to get more money spending butts in the seats trumped an R rating and a potentially more interesting flick.
+I guess slapping a PG-13 on the remake to get more money-spending butts in the seats trumped an R-rating and a potentially more interesting flick.

 Well, apparently Kris’s bladder decided it was perfect timing to release the four beers accumulated over dinner literally moments before that extra breast-cial moment took place.
 His response ‘heard-round-the-theater’ of “Awwww man, I can’t believe I missed it!” upon delivering the news to him as he returned to his seat was nothing short of hilarious.
 Yeah, he missed it, but it proved to be literally the only instance during the running time I laughed out loud.
 Thank you Kris.